Lachryphagy: Pathology

 According to Plotkin, "there is no known threat of disease from Lepidoptera that feed on human body fluids."
 No instance of pathogenic transmission from adult moth lachryphagy has ever been documented; if it were to happen, the pathogen would likely move from the moth's salivary glands to the host's eye via the moth's proboscis.
 Pathogens could also be transmitted directly from the proboscis to the host's eye.
 Bänziger and Büttiker posit that a lachryphagous moth that feeds from one animal's wound and then from another animal's eye could transmit pathogens from the wound to the eye, and that scratching of the conjunctiva by the moth's legs (as was observed in Chaeopsestis ludovicae) could transmit pathogens from the leg into the eye via the scratches.
 Studies of conjunctivitis in African mammals have implicated lachryphagous moths in the spread of eye infections on the continent, especially keratoconjunctivitis.
+A 1974 paper by Wilhelm Büttiker and J. D. Bezuidenhout says that René Du Toit and Siegfried Stampa, of the Onderstepoort Veterinary Research Institute, had found "that the chemical control of eye-moths may reduce the incidence of the disease in sheep," according to a private correspondence from Du Toit in 1958.
+In 1975, Büttiker and Jacques Nicolet implicated eye-frequenting lepidoptera as mechanical vectors in the transmission of keratoconjunctivitis among cattle in the Ivory Coast, isolating a number of pathogenic germs in their proboscises, guts, and excrements.
 A 1995 study found some bacteria found in cattle with opthalmia in the proboscises of lachryphagous moths, implying inconclusively that lachryphagous moths can transmit harmful bacteria to cattle.